-The ITU-T (Telecommunication Standardization Sector) is a permanent organ of the International Telecommunication Union (ITU).
+ITU (International Telecommunication Union) is the United Nations Specialized Agency in the field of telecommunications.
+The ITU Telecommunication Standardization Sector (ITU-T) is a permanent organ of the ITU.
 The ITU-T is responsible for studying technical, operating and tariff questions and issuing Recommendations on them with a view to standardizing telecommunications on a worldwide basis.